Professional information

 Professional experience

 Jamie specialises in Public Law and Commercial law.
 Jamie called to the bar as Lord Reid Scholar.
-In private practice, he dealt with a variety of commercial disputes.
-Prior to calling to the bar, Jamie was a PhD student at the University of Glasgow where the topic of his thesis related to common good constitutionalism and judicial review reform.
+Prior to calling to the bar, Jamie worked in the Commercial Dispute Resolution team at MacRoberts LLP.
+Jamie has also a doctoral research at the University of Glasgow in Constitutional Law, where he continues his PhD studies while practicing at the bar.

 Jamie is an experienced public lawyer.
-He has assisted with judicial review proceedings related to environmental disputes, human rights claims, immigration appeals and other commercial judicial review proceedings.
-In his research and practice, he also takes a particular interest Freedom of Religion or Belief (FoRB) litigation.
+He has assisted with judicial review proceedings related to environmental disputes, human rights challenges, immigration, and human rights.
+At present, he is advising a number of public authorities in respect of complex equality law disputes.
 He has presented at a number of international conferences on Public Law and Human Rights.
-He is well-equipped to assist clients with judicial review in human rights and environmental proceedings.
+He is well-equipped to assist clients with petitions for judicial review.
+In his practice and his academic research, Jamie also takes a particular interest in Freedom of Religion or Belief (FoRB) litigation.

 Notable cases